Klipper3d/klipper/docs/Example_Configs.md

       170` as that is already the default value.
    7. Where possible, lines should not exceed 80 columns.
 7. Do not use any deprecated features in the example config file.
-The `step_distance` parameter is deprecated and should not be in any example config file.
+The `step_distance` and `pin_map` parameters are deprecated and should not be in any example config file.
 8. Do not disable a default safety system in an example config file.
    For example, a config should not specify a custom `max_extrude_cross_section`.
 Do not enable debugging features.
 For